Bern, the Beer Capital

 #1 Why the beer capital?

 The Bernese love (craft) beer!
-However, as well as keenly enjoying it at the bar, they are also increasingly doing their own experiments with hops and malt.
-Bern has around 150 breweries and microbreweries – more than any other city in Switzerland.
-There is tinkering and brewing everywhere, including in garages, back rooms, and even laundry rooms, as you can see from the Cinderella story of the Schuum brewery.
-With so much creativity and passion, it is no surprise that an order for just an “ä Stangä” is increasingly rare in Bern.
-People here drink freshly brewed beer and chat passionately about pale ales and IPAs, whether at the bar, around the table at home, or at government drink receptions.
-The annual highlight is Bern’s craft beer festival ZAPF! every June, which brings beer fans, connoisseurs, and beer producers together at the Brache Warmbächli.
+However, as well as keenly enjoying it at the bar, they are also doing their own experiments with hops and malt.
+To date there are around 150 breweries and microbreweries in Bern – more than in any other city in Switzerland.
+There is tinkering and brewing everywhere, including in garages, back rooms, and even laundry rooms.
+With so much creativity and passion, it is no surprise that an order for just “ä Stangä” (a lager) is getting rare in Bern.
+People here drink freshly brewed beer and chat passionately about ales, unfiltered and dark beer, whether at the bar, around the kitchen table, or during the coffee break at the office.
+The annual highlight is Bern’s craft beer festival ZAPF!
+Every June, beer fans, connoisseurs, and brewers get together at the Brache Warmbächli, discuss, try and enjoy the newest products.

 #2 Home to over a hundred craft beers